gryphonshafer/Quizzing-Rule-Book/rule_book/02_roles_and_responsibilities.md

 ##### Quote is Complete

 On a Situation type question, when the quizzer has completed the quotation, the quizmaster will tell the quizzer that the quote is finished.
-For example: "Quote is complete” or “That is the quote.”
+For example: "Quote is complete" or "That is the quote."

 #### Commentary